Nima-Fr/TryHackMe/Brute_It/README.md

 # [Task 3] Getting a shell

 Now that we have a username, we can try to brute force the password.
 I use a popular tool called `hydra` which you can get it [here](https://github.com/vanhauser-thc/thc-hydra).
-First I checked the request form and the response to see the parameters because we need it for hydra.
+First I checked the request form and the response to see the parameters to know how to send requests with hydra.
 You can check them from *network* section in inspect mode after sending a request.
 Now we can run hydra.
 I used rockyou wordlist which you can download [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiH0dP-m5XzAhVGxhoKHb_XA_YQFnoECAYQAQ&url=https%3A%2F%2Fgithub.com%2Fbrannondorsey%2Fnaive-hashcat%2Freleases%2Fdownload%2Fdata%2Frockyou.txt&usg=AOvVaw3snAERl1mU6Ccr4WFEazBd).

 ~~~
 ┌──(user㉿Y0B01)-[~/Desktop/walkThroughs/thm/Brute_It]